What are the updated quarantine guidelines as directed by the CDC and PA Department of Health?

 Will Coaching Education Courses be available?

 Yes.
 Grassroots courses are available and can be scheduled now.
 They will be in person and all protocols established in our Restart documents will be in effect for your safety.
-For more information, please go to the Coaching Education tab on our website.
+For more information, please go to EPYSA.org under the Coaching Education tab.

 Will Referee Courses be available?